Wa`alykum as-Salamu wa Rahmatullahi wa ZBarakaatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-Riba in the Arabic language is increase or increment.
-Riba is defined in the Shari’ah as an increment in an exchange contract that has no Shari’ah recognized counterpart.
-The OIC Fiqh Academy of Jeddah and the Al-Azhar Islamic Research Academy, in Cairo, as well as the overwhelming majority of Muslim scholars ruled that interest that appears in banking transactions is the same Riba that is forbidden in the Qur’an.
+The OIC Fiqh Academy of Jeddah and the Al-Azhar Islamic Research Academy, in Cairo, as well as the overwhelming majority of Muslim scholars ruled that interest that appears in banking transactions is the same Riba that is not permissible in the Quran.

-Finally, Islamic financing may have liens on any property as a security for repayment of the money financed, i.e., it may have mortgage, in the language meaning, without being based on interest Riba.
+Finally, Islamic financing may have liens on any property as a security for repayment of the money financed.
+I mean, it may have mortgage, in the language meaning, without being based on interest Riba.

 May Allah guide you to the straight path, and guide you to that which pleases Him, Amen.